 Note: Check each farm’s availability of berries with a phone call or check on their website before making the trip.

-Wise Acres, a USDA certified organic farm located in Indian Trail, officially opens for spring fun April 26, but follow the Facebook page for updated hours and a complete list of activities.
+Wise Acres, a USDA certified organic farm located in Indian Trail.
+Strawberry season is slated to begin mid-April.
 What makes a day of strawberry picking even better?
-You guess it – pizza.
-Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza starting mid-April on Fridays, Saturdays and Sundays.
+You guessed it: pizza.
+Wise Acres Organic Farm invites families to enjoy a day on the farm then dig into a piece of pie from Wise Pie Pizza.
+Check here for reservation sign-up, once u-pick dates are determined.
 4701 Hartis Road, Indian Trail.
 704-628-6232.

 Cabarrus and Iredell Counties

-Carrigan Farms anticipates strawberry picking season to be in full swing by April 26.
+Carrigan Farms anticipates 2022 strawberry picking season to be begin sometime in late April.
 Take the 40 minute ride from Uptown Charlotte to pick fresh strawberries and enjoy the beautiful surroundings.
-Don't forget the fresh asparagus and heirloom leaf lettuce available through mid-May at the strawberry patch.
+Don’t forget the fresh asparagus and heirloom leaf lettuce available through mid-May at the strawberry patch.
 Plan ahead as Carrigan Farms accepts cash and checks but no credit or debit cards.
 1145 Oak Ridge Farm Hwy, Mooresville (strawberry patch entrance).
 704-664-1450.

 Pick berries, meet farm animals, walk the trails, play on the playground, feed the chickens, grab a few things for dinner at the roadside produce stand and much more!
 Lineberger’s hopes to be in full berry picking swing by the end of April.
 Check the Facebook page for updates.
 Not sure what to do with all those wonderful berries?
 Try some of Lineberger Maple Springs Farm’s strawberry recipes.
 906 Dallas Stanley Hwy., Dallas.
 704-922-8688.